Lichtenfels, Hesse: Rhadern

-With roughly 370 inhabitants, Rhadern is the smallest of Lichtenfels's constituent communities.
+With roughly 370 inhabitants, Rhadern is the smallest of Lichtenfels's constituent municipalities.
 Its first documentary mention came in 1473, though already about 830, history mentions something about a place called Ryadra.
 Over the ages, Rhadern has had a number of different names.
 About 1020 the village was called Radirinhusen, about 1125, Rotheren.
 In 1336 when Count Heinrich of Waldeck pledged, among other things, this village to Count Johann of Nassau as a dowry for his daughter, it was called Rodern.
 Later names for it were Raderen (about 1350), Radehausen (1420) and Rädern (1738).
 In 1473, when Rhadern had its first documentary mention, the village was deserted.
 It was at this time that the von Dalwigk family were granted the forsaken hamlet along with the rest of the Amt of Lichtenfels as a fief.
 As of this time, Rhadern belonged to the Amt and the von Dalwigk Freistuhl of Lichtenfels.
 The chapel lying on the way out of the village towards Fürstenberg was separated from its mother church in 1260 and raised to a parish in its own right.
-Owing to the church's destruction, the community was parochially united with Fürstenberg in the 15th century.
+Owing to the church's destruction, the municipality was parochially united with Fürstenberg in the 15th century.
 Rhadern parishioners even had their own entrance to the church there, and their own pews.
-About 1700, the community was parochially united with Münden.
+About 1700, the municipality was parochially united with Münden.
 Once the chapel had been built anew in 1755, Rhadern once again had its own church, which was expanded in the 1970s.
 The centre of the small chapel is a winged altar.
-The villagers are kept busy as members of various clubs, there being, besides the fire brigade and the Lichtenfels sporting community a music club with various subgroups, the "Discoteam" and the Landfrauen ("Country Women") with a dance group.
+The villagers are kept busy as members of various clubs, there being, besides the fire brigade and the Lichtenfels sporting municipality a music club with various subgroups, the "Discoteam" and the Landfrauen ("Country Women") with a dance group.